-A rizona's state parks and natural areas are rich in diverse and exciting recreational and deducational opportunities.
-Visitors can hike from Cottonwood to Sedona on the historic Lime Kiln Trail, cruise under the London Bridge of Lake Havasu, or camp among towering saguaros in Catalina State Park.
-In the summer, head to higher elevations to cool off in Arizona's natural water slide at Slide Rock State Park.
-Here are a few highlights by activity and features.
+Arizona's state parks and natural areas are rich with diverse and exciting recreational opportunities.
+Visitors can hike among The Dead Horse Ranch of Sedona on the historic Lime Kiln Trail, cruise your boat under the London Bridge of Lake Havasu, or camp among towering saguaros in the Sonoran Desert.
+In the summer you can head to higher elevations to cool off from the heat in Arizona's natural water slide at Slide Rock State Park.
+Here are a few of the highlights by activity and feature.